 Recent evidence in network neuroscience indicates that general intelligence may depend on system-wide network mechanisms, suggesting that the spatially localized predictions of standard theories may be necessary but not sufficient to account for the neural architecture of intelligence.
 To investigate this key theoretical issue, we directly compared the predictions of local versus global theories […]

 The Cambridge Handbook of Intelligence Cognitive Neuroscience reviews state-of-the-art research emerging from the rapidly developing neuroscience literature on human intelligence, with particular emphasis on theoretical innovation, methodological advances, and applications for research on cognitive enhancement, clinical translation, and education and public policy.
 Read More

 An article by Forbes features research on the neurobiology of emotional intelligence and addresses implications for the design of artificial intelligence.
 Read More

 Decision Neuroscience Laboratory

-The Decision Neuroscience Laboratory provides ample opportunity for the development of innovative, focused research and a broad collaborative cognitive neuroscience experience through affiliations with the Beckman Institute for Advanced Science and Technology, Carle Foundation Hospital, the Center for Brain Plasticity, Department of Bioengineering, Department of Psychology, and the Neuroscience Program.
+The Decision Neuroscience Laboratory provides ample opportunity for the development of innovative, focused research and a broad collaborative cognitive neuroscience experience through affiliations with the Center for Brain, Biology & Behavior, the Nebraska Athletics Performance Laboratory, and the Department of Psychology.